apache/skywalking/docs/en/setup/backend/backend-postgresql-monitoring.md

 3. Config SkyWalking [OpenTelemetry receiver](opentelemetry-receiver.md).

 ## PostgreSQL Monitoring
-PostgreSQL monitoring provides monitoring of the status and resources of the PostgreSQL server.
-PostgreSQL server as a `Service` in OAP, and land on the `Layer: POSTGRESQL`.
+PostgreSQL monitoring provides monitoring of the status and resources of the PostgreSQL server.PostgreSQL server as a `Service` in OAP, and land on the `Layer: POSTGRESQL`.

 ### PostgreSQL Supported Metrics
 | Monitoring Panel | Unit | Metric Name | Description | Data Source |